wookdev/wookdev.github.io/README.md

 # Munged.Org Source for GitHub Pages Site

 Currently the site is hosted at Squarespace, but I'm not entirely happy with it.
-Hosting my site on GitHub has some interesting implications that I find interesting to think about, about portability and accessibility.
+Hosting my site on GitHub has some implications that I find interesting to think about, about portability and accessibility.

 I'm new to version control, and am almost an actual programmer.
 I once knew a couple of dead languages (COBOL, Pascal, Fortan, Basic) from back when VAX/VMS was still a thing.
+The university I went to started teaching C the year after I left.
+Mostly what I know of them any more is that I no longer can be functional in any of them without a fair amount of lead time.

-So be nice here.
-I'm doing this to learn.
+I'm doing this project in GitHub partly to learn.
 All help accepted, but I'll be happy if this repo and associated site are only ever seen by me.

 Credit to [Joanna Rutkowska](http://blog.invisiblethings.org/) for this.